-- 1. Remove weather cap from the Power/Data Port on the back of the unit by lifting up on the rubber weather cap. - 2.
-Connect the serial port connector on the cable to an available serial port on your computer.

-- Connect the remaining cable connector to the back of the Rino 110 by orienting the slot on the connector with the indexing bar on the back of the unit and push the connector until it is fully seated in the unit. - 4.
-Turn on the Rino 110 and follow instructions for map data transfer provided in the MapSource User's Manual.
-See also the "Interface Setup Page" section for unit interface settings.
+- Remove the Power/Data Port cover on the back of the unit by lifting up on the protective cover on the back of the unit. - 2.
+Connect the serial port connection on the cable to the PC serial port. - Connect the remaining cable connector to the back of the Rino 130 by orienting the slot on the connector with indexing bar on the back of the unit.
+Then, slide the connector in place.
+Be sure that the cable is pushed all the way into the back of the unit. - Turn on the Rino 130 and follow instructions for map data transfer provided in the MapSource User's Manual.
+See also the Interface Setup Page section for unit interface settings.